Listed on the National Register of Historic Places!

 Stacy's Tavern Museum is an award-winning restoration of an authentic 1840's wayside inn which is owned by the Village of Glen Ellyn and operated by the Glen Ellyn Historical Society.
 It stands in its original location on Geneva Road.
 The tavern was built by Moses Stacy and his wife Joanna in 1846.
 The construction was mainly wood on a foundation of native boulders.
 The building was acquired by the Village in 1968.
 Restoration began in 1971.
 The museum is open today through the join efforts of the Village of Glen Ellyn and the Historical Society.
-It is open for tours by volunteer docents two afternoons each week.
 Visitors will see what life was like in the 1840's, for the Stacy family and for their guests.

 The Stacy's son, Philo, remembered: